JustusEaglesmith20/Can-Machine-Learning-Track-My-Monthly-Need-Wants-Spending-/README.md

 ## Running the App

-To run the application locally:

-python app.py
+For a detailed view of the application's code, see the full app.py script.

 Note: To run the application locally, use the command python app.py and access it via a web browser at: http://127.0.0.1:8050/
 ---